marionettejs/backbone.marionette/readme.md

 using the Jasmine Ruby gem.

 To get the test suite up and running, you need a Ruby installation with the latest RubyGems.
-Install the 'bundler' gem and then run 'bunle install' from the project's root folder.
+Install the 'bundler' gem and then run 'bundle install' from the project's root folder.
 Then run `rake jasmine` to run the test suite, and load up http://localhost:8888 to see the test suite in action.